edqx/ono/README.md

 source version manager to sync them with your team.

-Since Ono tasks are just files on your filesystem, you can embed them in projects seemlessly, and easily integrate them with any system.
+Since Ono tasks are just files on your filesystem, you can embed them in projects seamlessly, and easily integrate them with any system.

 ## Tasks
 To create a new task, create a `.ono` file in your project folder.
 The `.ono` file